shopware/helm-charts/charts/shopware-operator/README.md

 # Installation

-This chart will deploy the Shopware Operator in you Kubernetes cluster.
+This chart will deploy the Operator Deployment in you Kubernetes cluster.

 ## Installing the Chart
 To install the chart using a dedicated namespace is recommended: